kutfejbela/kbcom.net-cm-mbr/README.md

 Watch backup and maintenance state and schedule e-mail reports to administrators and leaders.

 ## Clone and restore
-You can make a clone (to test restore) or you can restore at any level (folder, files, databases, tables, records, etc.).
+You can make a clone (to test a full restore) or you can make a restore at any level (folder, files, databases, tables, records, etc.).